3d150n-marc3l0/de-zoomcamp-2025-capstone-baywheels/dbt/README.md

 * **pickup_year**.
 Year the trip was made.
 * **member_casual**.
 User Type.
 This field is of categorical type and has the following values: *Member* or *Casual*.
 * **distance_km**.
 Distance traveled in kilometers.

+Because bike trip data is added monthly, the data is added to this table incrementally.
+For this reason, this table will be *incremental*.

+Since the analysis we will perform will be based on trips at the day level, the partitioning will be done by the date column *started_at* with a *day* granularity.

+Finally, for our analysis, the start station of the trip is very important, which is why the table is clustered by the *start_station_id* column.

 The lineage of the transformations to obtain the "stg_baywheels_trips" fact table is shown below.